This morning, I walk down Calle Uruguay, all the way to the Rio Uruguay.

 Big fish give you bragging rights.

-One of them is worth more than ten little ones, even if they don’t taste as good.
+One of them is worth more than ten little ones, even if they don’t taste half as good.